 Display device characteristics

 The resolution of any particular display device is specified by the number of dots or pixels per inch (dpi) that are displayed.
-For example, a VGA under Windows is treated as a 96 dpi device, and most laser printers have a resolution of 300 dpi.
-Some devices, such as an EGA, have different resolution in the horizontal and vertical directions (i.e. non-square pixels); in the case of the EGA this resolution is 96 x 72.
+For example, a VGA display under Windows is treated as a 96 dpi device, and most laser printers have a resolution of 300 dpi or higher.
+Some devices may have different resolution in the horizontal and vertical directions (i.e. non-square pixels); legacy EGA displays had a resolution of 96 x 72.
 In such cases, horizontal dots per inch must be distinguished from vertical dots per inch.

 Displaying type on a particular device at a specific point size yields an effective resolution measured in pixels per em (ppem).
 The formula for calculating pixels per em is: